3. What you see (and what you're choosing not to)

 Reframing is not spin

-I want to be careful here, because this can sound dangerously close to "just put a positive spin on everything."
-It isn't that.
+I want to be careful here, because I don’t want this to sound like I’m saying "just put a positive spin on everything."
+I’m not.

 Reframing is looking at the same set of facts and asking: what's the most realistically optimistic way of understanding this?
 Not the delusional way.
+Not the wishful thinking way.
 Not the dismissive way.
 The version that's honest about what happened and honest about what's still possible.

 The negative stories running through your mind are no more objectively true or false than the positive ones.
 Except they don't help you.
 Choosing the more hopeful and empowering interpretation of a situation isn't fooling yourself — it's choosing the story that keeps you (and your team, and your organisation) moving forward.